 Cash Incentive Bonus Plan.
-Our named executive officers are eligible to receive performance-based cash bonuses, which are designed to provide appropriate incentives to achieve defined performance goals.
+Our executive officers are eligible to receive performance-based cash bonuses, which are designed to provide appropriate incentives to achieve defined performance goals.
 In contrast to the longer term incentives of equity incentive awards, the annual cash incentive bonus is designed to ensure that our executive officers are focused on our near-term performance and on working together to achieve specific key corporate goals identified by our Board for the applicable year.
-In determining 2022 target bonuses for our executive officers, the Compensation Committee considered target bonuses at peer companies for similar executive-level positions.
+The cash incentive bonus each executive officer actually receives is generally based on the extent to which we achieve the annual corporate goals that our Board or Compensation Committee reviews our performance and determines the actual bonus payout to be awarded to each of our executive officers on an annual basis.
+The actual cash incentive bonus paid, if any, is calculated by multiplying the executive officer's annual base salary, target bonus percentage and percentage achievement of the performance and contribution during the year.